Jaseelkt007/ML/Human_Activity_Recognition_using_Deeplearning/README.md

 # Results

 After training, we get the results for both models: GRU and LSTM.
-See table 4
+See table below
-# Table 4: LSTM and GRU Model Performance
+# Table : LSTM and GRU Model Performance

 | Model | Trainable Parameters | Validation Accuracy |    Test Accuracy    |
 |-------|----------------------|---------------------|---------------------|